 2008 – 2011

 In 2008, the site was bought by CBS Interactive.
-It changed the visual identity of the brand.
-The dividing line was removed from the logo so that users would perceive the word CNET as a brand.
+It changed the brand’s visual identity.
+The dividing line was removed from the logo so users would perceive the word “CNET” as a brand.
 The font of the lettering became smoother and more rounded.
-And the circle, thanks to the gradient, turned into a sphere and became the prototype of the globe.
-The site contains news from all over the world and whoever uses CNET is always up to date.
+And the circle, thanks to the gradient, became a sphere, serving as the prototype for the globe.
+The site contains news from all over the world, and whoever uses CNET is always up to date.

 2011 – 2022

-The logo was returned to its original look and font, as the feature with the line was very successful and unique, and the hint of a network in the letters themselves was ideal for the site’s emblem.
-At the same time, the bulkiness of the balloon was left.
+The logo was restored to its original look and font, as the line feature was highly successful and unique, and the hint of a network in the letters themselves was ideal for the site’s emblem.
+At the same time, the balloon’s bulkiness remained.
 Its rounded shape made the logo more pleasing to the eye.

 2022 – today

 At the end of 2020, the company was sold to the American media company Red Ventures.
-While the original deal in 2008 was for $1.8 billion, Ventures bought the site for $500 million, which spoke to the loss of CNET’s popularity and value.
+While the original 2008 deal was for $1.8 billion, Ventures bought the site for $500 million, underscoring the decline in CNET’s popularity and value.

 Various steps were taken to get the site back on top, including rebranding.
 The concept of brand presentation changed completely.